dmfs/gver/README.md

 Appends a suffix like `20221213T001324Z-SNAPSHOT` to every pre-release that's not on a main branch.

-You can set a suffix unconfitionally by omitting `when` and the closure:
+You can set a suffix unconditionally by omitting `when` and the closure:

 ```groovy
 gitversion {